getodk/docs/README.md

  * Install [Git-LFS](https://git-lfs.github.com/)
  * Install [Enchant](https://abiword.github.io/enchant/).

-We highly recommend you use a virtual environment like [virtualenv](https://virtualenv.pypa.io/en/stable/).
+We highly recommend you use a virtual environment like [`virtualenv`](https://virtualenv.pypa.io/en/stable/).
+If you need to use different versions of Python, we recommend [`pyenv`](https://github.com/pyenv/pyenv).

 ### Cloning the repo